seagle0128/doom-modeline/README.md

    (add-hook 'LaTeX-mode-hook #'procress-auctex-mode)
    ```

+1. How to prevent mode-line aligning with fill column in `visual-fill-column-mode`?

+   Use `(setq mode-line-right-align-edge 'right-fringe)`.
+   Refer to [#672](https://github.com/seagle0128/doom-modeline/issues/672) fro more details.

 ## Donate

 If you think it's helpful for you, please consider paying a cup of coffee for